assemble/grunt-assemble/README.md

 **missing helper "md" or "markdown"**

 There is a bug in `handlebars-helpers@0.6` that causes the `md` and `markdown` helpers to not be registered correctly.
-This has been fixed in newer versions of `handlebars-helpers`, however those changes have made it here yet.
-There is currently a refactor of `grunt-assemble` that will include the fix, but for now, the following is a work-around:
+This has been fixed in newer versions of `handlebars-helpers`, however those changes have not made it here yet.
+There is currently a refactor of `grunt-assemble` that will include the fix, but for now, use the following work-around:

 Create a file and register the helpers manually: